 A little about me…

-Lover…of my amazing wife, Olivia and our son Harper Ellis born August 2015.
+Lover…of my amazing wife, Olivia Ward, and our sons Harper Ellis and Felix McKay.
 Olivia and I met in college and got married right before we graduated.
 She’s the love of my life and I’m always looking for more ways to love her.
 She makes me a better man in every way.
-She led the way to a huge (in many senses of the word) change in our lives in 2011 when she won NBC’s The Biggest Loser.
-She lost 129 lbs and I lost 113 at home while she was on the show.
-We’ve maintained the weight loss for six years and going!
-We daily vlog over at our YouTube channel We are the Wards.
-I also have a YouTube channel where I talk about health/fitness called Don’t be the Fat Husband.